 For people who are going to universities and polytechnics to get their accounting degree, you've already made up your mind about what you would like to be.

-However, if you're considering changing career paths, here's a breakdown of specialties different accountants practice:
+However, if you're considering changing career paths, here's a breakdown of specialities different accountants practice:

 - A managerial accountant produces reports only for use within the company.
 They are specialists in cost accounting and budgeting.